craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 	- Weapon Damage Type (Bludgeoning)

 #### Short Blade
-Short Blades are your shanks, shivs, daggers, and shortswords.
+Short Blades are your shanks, shivs, daggers, and short swords.
 History's favorite tool.

 A Short Blade Weapon Base has the following Tags;
 	- Size (Small)